-The TPS54040 incorporates an overvoltage transient protection (OVTP) circuit to minimize voltage overshoot when recovering from output fault conditions or strong unload transients on power supply designs with low value output capacitance.
+The TPS54060 incorporates an overvoltage transient protection (OVTP) circuit to minimize voltage overshoot when recovering from output fault conditions or strong unload transients on power supply designs with low value output capacitance.
 For example, when the power supply output is overloaded the error amplifier compares the actual output voltage to the internal reference voltage.
-If the VSENSE pin voltage is lower than the internal reference voltage for a considerable time, the output of the error amplifier will respond by clamping the error amplifier output to a high voltage.
+If the VSENSE pin voltage is lower than the internal reference voltage.
 Thus, requesting the maximum output current.
 Once the condition is removed, the regulator output rises and the error amplifier output transitions to the steady state duty cycle.
-In some applications, the power supply output voltage can respond faster than the error amplifier output can respond, this actuality leads to the possibility of an output overshoot.
-The OVTP feature minimizes the output overshoot, when using a low value output capacitor, by implementing a circuit to compare the VSENSE pin voltage to OVTP threshold which is 109% of the internal voltage reference.
-If the VSENSE pin voltage is greater than the OVTP threshold, the high side MOSFET is disabled preventing current from flowing to the output and minimizing output overshoot.
+In some applications, the power supply output voltage can respond faster than the error amplifier output overshoot, when using a low value output capacitor, by implementing a circuit to compare the VSENSE pin voltage is greater than the OVTP threshold, the high side MOSFET is disabled preventing current from flowing to the output and minimizing output overshoot.
 When the VSENSE voltage drops lower than the OVTP threshold, the high side MOSFET is allowed to turn on at the next clock cycle.